Assessment is the engine which drives student learning.

 Further details can be found in the Marking and Feedback Policy:

 Children at The Pines, as in all state funded primary schools, complete all statutory national assessments.
-These include the Year 1 Phonics Screening check, Year 2 SATs and Year 6 SATs.
+These include the Reception Baseline Assessment and assessment against Early Learning Goals, Year 1 Phonics Screening check and Year 6 SATs.
+Our Year 4 children also complete the Multiplication Tables Check.
 The results of these assessments are used internally to track progress and attainment and are also included within local and national league tables to allow comparisons to be made with other schools.
+Please note that children are no longer required to take SATs tests at the end of Year 2.

 Teachers at The Pines moderate children's work within year groups, across year groups and key stages within the school and with teachers in other local schools.
-This also includes participating in moderation opportunities offered by the Local Authority.
 These processes enable teachers to benefit from the expertise of others and ensures that the assessments made by the school are as accurate as possible.

 Pupil Progress Meetings